jesslilly/gravitydog/README.md

 * Characters are kitties, robots, or robo-kitties.

 # To Develop
 * Clone the repo.
-Open C:\myrepos\gravitydog\index.html in a browser.
+Open file:///C:/work/gravitydog/index.max.html in a browser.
 Sometimes scripts have issues when you use file:// protocol.
 If that happens, use a real (localhost) web server.
+* There is a build step too.
+I forget what that is!
+LOL